ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 ---------------------------
 Contributing to a GitHub repository requires that you first clone the repository.
-While developers likely know many ways to do this, technical documentation specialists may need to review the following instructions for using either Windows PowerShell or GitBash to clone a GitHub repository.
+While developers likely know many ways to do this, technical documentation specialists may need to review the following instructions for using either Windows PowerShell or Git Bash to clone a GitHub repository.

 Using Windows PowerShell to Clone a GitHub Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~